borntofrappe/game-development/Practice/Minigames Box/README.md

 love.physics.newRevoluteJoint(platform.body, rotor.body, WINDOW_WIDTH / 2, WINDOW_HEIGHT * 3 / 4 - 25)
 ```

 This is enough to have the rotor fixed and rotate as the circles collide with the object.
-To have the object actively rotate, however, it's possible to specify a motor with a series of functions:
+To have the object actively rotate, however, it's necessary to specify a motor with a series of functions:

 - `setMotorSpeed` and `setMaxMotorTorque` specify the physics in terms of motor speed and torque